 Introduction

-Our themes are guided by Working Groups of subject specialists.
+Our Fellowship programmes are guided by Working Groups of subject specialists.
 They are led by members of our Advisory Council and supported by Fellows, and partner organisations.
-Each Working Group identifies a topical issue around which to focus an annual theme, and then supports its delivery and promotion.
-Members are available to help Fellows in that theme with advice and networking.
+Each Working Group identifies a topical issue around which to focus a programme of Fellowships, and then supports its delivery and promotion.
+Members are available to help Fellows in that programme with advice and networking.

 Members of this Working Group